 - The texture of the ground (pavement, grass, snow, puddles, etc.) or floor (tile, carpet, etc.)

-Other blind people have guide dogs.
+Alternatively, other blind people have guide dogs.
 Guide dogs are specially trained from the time they are puppies.
-When they are grown, they guide their blind handlers around obstacles and alert them to upcoming features of their surroundings, such as stairs and street corners.
+When they are grown, they guide their handlers around obstacles.
+They also alert their handlers to upcoming features of their surroundings, such as stairs and street corners.

 Other Travel Skills

 When in their homes or other familiar environments, people do not use their canes or dogs because they know exactly where everything is.
 However, when they travel outside their homes, people will almost always use their canes or dogs.
-In addition, they may sometimes ask a sighted person to be a sighted guide: the blind person grasps the guide’s arm near the elbow to feel and follow where the guide is going.
+In addition, they may sometimes ask a sighted person to guide them.
+The blind person grasps the guide’s arm near the elbow to feel and follow where the guide is going.

 Young blind children often start using canes when they are pre-school age.
 In addition, they receive specialized training, called orientation and mobility (O and M) training, where they learn to navigate their surroundings and use their canes safely and skillfully.
 People who become blind later in life can also learn to use canes and benefit from O and M training.
 Likewise, guide-dog handlers go through further extensive training to work with their dogs.
 Most blind people who have guide dogs are adults, because people need to have strong cane and orientation skills in order to work with a dog.
 Whether people use canes or dogs, they also use their senses of hearing and touch to gain useful information about where they are and where they are going, such as: